Chapter 12. Provisioning Cloud Instances in Amazon EC2

 - An Amazon Machine Image (AMI) for image-based provisioning.

 - An activation key for host registration.
 For more information, see Creating An Activation Key in the Content Management guide.

 12.2.
 Adding an Amazon EC2 Connection to the Satellite Server

 Use this procedure to add the Amazon EC2 connection in the Satellite Server’s compute resources.

 Amazon Web Services uses time settings as part of the authentication process.
 Ensure that Satellite Server’s time is correctly synchronized.
 Ensure that an NTP service, such as

 chronyd, is running properly on the Satellite Server.
 Failure to provide the correct time to Amazon Web Services can lead to authentication failures.
-For more information about synchronizing time in Satellite, see Synchronizing Time in Installing Satellite Server from a Connected Network.
+For more information about synchronizing time in Satellite, see Synchronizing the System Clock With chronyd in Installing Satellite Server from a Connected Network.

 To add an Amazon EC2 connection, complete the following steps:

 - In the Satellite web UI, navigate to Infrastructure > Compute Resources and in the Compute Resources window, click Create Compute Resource.